stanford-futuredata/POP/EXPERIMENTS.md

 ```

 This script runs over 300 experiments, and will take a long time to complete.
+Log format is the same as above (but with more lines since this figure shows
+numbers across more experiments).

 ## Figure 12: Max Concurrent Flow Traffic Engineering